labelflow/simple-object-detection/README.md

 python train.py --dataset-path data/sample-coco-dataset
 ```

-The device that is used for training is logged at the beginning of the training script, e.g. "`Running training on device cpu`".
+The device that is used for training is logged at the beginning of the training script, e.g. "`Running training on device cpu`" or "`Running training on device cuda`".
 This can help you make sure that your GPU is actually being used if you wish to use it.

 ## 1 - Label your images